technicat/fedicat/README.md

-This repo started out as just a list of all the [Mastodon iOS apps](iosapps.md) I've found, but now it's also the github public home base for my [fediverse app](https://fedicat.com/) in progress and an associated Swift package with some possibly useful reusable code, mainly [TootSDK](https://github.com/TootSDK/TootSDK) extensions featuring:
+This repo started out as just a list of all the [Mastodon iOS apps](iosapps.md) I've found, but now it's also the github public home base for my [fediverse app](https://fedicat.com/) in progress and an associated Swift package with some possibly useful reusable code, mainly [TootSDK](https://github.com/TootSDK/TootSDK) extensions:

 - An object-oriented interface so you operate on objects like `client.boost(post)` instead of `client.boostPost(id: post.id)`.
 - Predicates like `post.isBoosted` instead of `post.boost ?? false` (not necessarily correct, sometimes a platform will just choose not to supply a value in certain contexts).